Andrew Beck (musician): Art

 Beck maintains a career as an illustrator, specializing in editorial illustration and cartooning.
-He has illustrated for many notable publications, such as GQ magazine, Fast Company, the Boston Globe, Playboy, Vanity Fair, The Wall Street Journal, Fortune Magazine, the Institutional Investor, the Washington Post, NPR, the Penn Law Journal, the Huffington Post, the New York Observer, the Hollywood Reporter, Worth Magazine, Men's Health Magazine, and Johns Hopkins University among others.
+He has illustrated for many notable publications, such as GQ magazine, Fast Company, the Boston Globe, Playboy, Vanity Fair, The Wall Street Journal, Fortune Magazine, the Institutional Investor, the Washington Post, NPR, the Penn Law Journal, the Huffington Post, the New York Observer, the Hollywood Reporter, Worth Magazine and Men's Health Magazine, among others.